bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 ![image](https://user-images.githubusercontent.com/79114425/210891184-6421d4a7-36b5-4353-83ee-d6a55bfb72a8.png)

-* As you can see, the model is performing surprisingly well in capturing the trends of future movements
-* In fact, we don't see an increasing error even at the 40 timesteps in the future, compared to the original 10 that we predicted.
+* We don't see an increasing error even at the 40 timesteps in the future, compared to the original 10 that we predicted.
    * By using the direct approach, we don't run into the issue of compounding error!!